kubernetes/website/content/en/docs/reference/config-api/kubeadm-config.v1beta3.md

 </td>
 <td>
    <p><code>certificateKey</code> is the key that is used for decryption of certificates after
-they are downloaded from the secret upon joining a new control plane node.
+they are downloaded from the secret upon joining a new control plane.
 The corresponding encryption key is in the InitConfiguration.</p>
 </td>
 </tr>